prashantyadla/prashantyadla.github.io/_pages/about.md

 Previously, I worked at Alexa AI in Amazon, Los Angeles on open-domain question answering problems.

-In the past, I’ve worked as a software engineer at Oracle Coorporation in Bangalore, India.
+In the past, I’ve worked as a software engineer at Oracle Corporation in Bangalore, India.

 I graduated with a Masters in Computer Science from North Carolina State University, Raleigh, USA.
 I also graduated with a double major in Computer Science and Physics from BITS Pilani, India as part of my undergraduate studues.